Pacuwu/Satellite_LSPosed_Module/README.md

 ## Notes

 - Cosmetic only
 - No real satellite connectivity
-- May break after system updates